 For all of the details, as well as important usage notes, please see our tutorial on setting up notification emails.

-WPForms includes built-in integration with Google’s reCAPTCHA, a super popular free service to combat spam.
+WPForms includes built-in integration with Google’s reCAPTCHA, hCaptcha, and Cloudflare Turnstile to combat spam on your WordPress forms.

 Validation messages are shown to the user when they fill out parts of your forms incorrectly.
 For example, if the user skips a required field they’ll see a validation message that states “This field is required.”